ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 {{!BLINDRSA=I-D.irtf-cfrg-rsa-blind-signatures}}.

-This document does not cover the Privacy Pass architecture, including choices that are necessary for ensuring that client privacy leaks.
+This document does not cover the Privacy Pass architecture, including choices that are necessary for deployment and application specific choices for protecting client privacy.
 This information is covered in {{ARCHITECTURE}}.

 # Terminology